kendru/tourbillon/README.md

 ## Todo

+**Priority:** Since persistence will be critical for using Tourbillon for any production app, the first task will be implementing pluggable persistence layers via configuration.

 1. Add additional "subscribers" that can perform different sorts of tasks
-1. Support a distributed set-up.
+2. Support a distributed set-up.
 Ideally, we should be able to run multiple instances in the same JVM, across JVM intances on a single machine, or across JVM instances on multiple machines.
 3. Add authentication and associate jobs with individual accounts
 4. Support HTTP Basic and shared private key/HMAC authentication for Tourbillon as well as for Tourbillon to authenticate with the webhook subscriber
-5. Support pluggable persistence layers, and include a adapters for Redis and Mongo out of the box
+5. Support pluggable persistence layers, and include a adapters for Datomic, DynamoDb, Redis, and Mongo out of the box
-6. Many other things

 ## License